 HIGHEST INDEPENDENT RESEARCH PAPER SCORE - James Diao

-I was very fortunate to have been supervised by the inimitable Professor Dame Diane Coyle, who encouraged me to provide non-technical context for a broad readership and to target my writing toward the most relevant decision-makers.
+I was very fortunate to have been supervised by the inimitable Dame Professor Diane Coyle, who encouraged me to provide non-technical context for a broad readership and to target my writing toward the most relevant decision-makers.
 All things considered, Cambridge MPP was the perfect place to broaden my learning in a global context.
 I know its lessons will continue to guide my work and thinking as I continue with my medical and scientific training.